pyccel/pyccel/docs/compiler.md

 Additional information is required for building a C Python extension module as a shared library.
 This must be provided in a `python` section which must specify the string `shared_suffix`, i.e. the suffix of the shared libraries.
 The `python` section also contains the same optional entries `flags`, `libs`, `libdir`, and `include` listed above for the accelerators.

 The default compilers can provide examples compatible with your system once Pyccel has been executed at least.
-To export the JSON file describing your setup, use the `--export-compiler-config` flag and provide a target file name.
+To export the JSON file describing your setup, use the `pyccel config export` command and provide a target file name.
 E.g.

 ```shell